SamuraiWTF/samuraiwtf/README.md

 ...and again, the 0.0.0 refers to the actual release version of the distribution.

 ## Installation Notes
 * You will be prompted to choose a root password when installing MySQL.
+For now this should be "samurai" (this will be configurable at a later time)